-But if what’s dying is the legal right to collect a debt?
+But when what’s dying is the legal right to collect a debt?
 Not so fast.

 You don’t want to breathe new life into an old debt that is legally dead.

-Yet you can do that, unintentionally reviving a debt that is legally dead or giving it new life when it’s approaching its life’s end.
+Yet you can do that, unintentionally reviving a debt that is legally dead by giving it new life when it’s approaching its life’s end.

 California statute of limitations can be tricky.
-I intended to explain in this post the law and how to keep from unwittingly extending your legal exposure to a debt.
+I originally intended in this post to explain the rules around the statutute of limitiations.
+I wanted to show you how to keep from unwittingly extending your legal exposure to a debt.

-I’ve concluded that the law is simply too complicated and evolving to provide a nuanced, reliable guide to avoiding screw ups.
+I’ve concluded that the law is simply too complicated and evolving to provide a nuanced, reliable guide so you can avoid screw ups.

 So, I’m adopting the Nancy Reagan approach to the statute of limitations.